trucdoanle/kubedock/README.md

 Starting a container is a blocking call that will wait until it results in a running pod.
 By default it will wait for maximum 1 minute, but this is configurable with the `--timeout` argument.
 The logs API calls will always return the complete history of logs, and doesn't differentiate between stdout/stderr.
 All log output is send as stdout.
 Executions in the containers are supported.

 By default, all containers will be orchestrated using kubernetes pods.
 If a container has been given a specific name, this will be visible in the name of the pod.
-If the label `com.joyrex2001.kubedock.name-prefix` has been set, this will be added as a prefix to the name.
+If the label `com.SymphonyOSF.kubedock.name-prefix` has been set, this will be added as a prefix to the name.
 This can also be set with the environment variable `POD_NAME_PREFIX` or with the `--pod-name-prefix` argument.

 The containers will be started with the `default` service account.
 This can be changed with the `--service-account`.
-If required, the uid of the user that runs inside the container can also be enforced with the `--runas-user` argument and the `com.joyrex2001.kubedock.runas-user` label.
+If required, the uid of the user that runs inside the container can also be enforced with the `--runas-user` argument and the `com.SymphonyOSF.kubedock.runas-user` label.

 ## Volumes